 Before filing for a divorce, privately gather all of your financial documents, including tax returns, paystubs, financial account statements, documentation of retirement plans, pension plans, etc.

-Illinois law requires the fair division of marital property (property obtained during the marriage), even on the no-fault side of either party, through adultery and abandonment.
+Illinois law requires the fair division of marital property (property obtained during the marriage).
 It’s critical for you to assess the current financial state of your household in preparation of the divorce proceedings, even if you are not at fault.

 Marital property includes all property acquired by the parties during a marriage.
 The vast majority of property is subject to equal distribution in divorce, regardless of which person’s name is on the title or who paid for the piece of property.